 Of all flats and heels in the 1960s, the early years embraced the return of the dancing shoe of the ’20s and ’30s.
 With a sturdy Cuban heel, shapely body, and thin straps, they made a woman’s legs look like thin dancer’s legs.
 Heel height varied from 2-3 inch pumps to low 1/2 to 1.5 flat heels.
 It was one of the few styles of high heels to remain in fashion for most of the 1960s.

 The doll face look of the early 1960s made the classic Mary Jane shoes even more popular.
 With a single strap across the vamp, round toe, and short Cuban heel it was very “cute” and quite comfortable, too.
 Paired with thick white stockings and an empire top mini dress, the doll look was complete.

 Mary Janes came in solid colors as well as two tone combinations.
 Black shoes accented in white had been on trend for 50 years.
 Almost any color shoe with white trim was now worn in the 1960s, as well as dark on dark colors (e.g. brown on black).
 Straps started out thin in the early years and became wider with heavy buckles by the mid ’60s.

-As pictured below, many shoes including pumps, Mary Janes and T-straps featured cut outs on the body of the shoe.
+As pictured below, many shoes including pumps, Mary Janes, and T-straps all featured cutouts on the body of the shoe.
 Some also continued the tradition of having small flat bows or large colonial style embellishments on the vamp.

 1960s Pilgrim Pumps